mikeyduece/social_media_concerns/README.md

 # SocialMedia
-Short description and motivation.

-## Usage
-How to use my plugin.
+Add social media functionality such as liking, following, reporting, and blocking to your Rails application.

 ## Installation
 Add this line to your application's Gemfile: